DorianGrey/ng-webpack-template/docs/dev_configuration.md

   - **outputDir** is used to configure the root directory of the temporarily created files.
 Defaults to `<rootDir>/.tmp`.
   - **devtool** The source-map type to be used.
 Is directly forwarded to webpack.
 Defaults to `inline-source-map`.
   - **isHot**: Determines whether you want to use HMR or not.
 Defaults to `true`, which offers the best development experience.
-  - **publicUrl** The public url for your environment.
+  - **publicPath** The public url for your environment.
 Sometimes also called "context".
-E.g. if you app should be available on `https://whatever.example.com/test`, this value should be `test`.
-Defaults to `""`.
+E.g. if you app should be available on `https://whatever.example.com/test`, this value should be `/test`.
+Defaults to `"/"`.
   - **baseHref** The base href for your build.
-In most cases, this should be `/` followed by whatever you defined for `publicUrl`.
+In most cases, this should be `/`.
 This gets included in the generated `index.html` directly.
 Defaults to `/`.
+  - **port** The port to listen to.
+Defaults to `9987`.
+Note that a different port gets selected automatically in case the selected is in use.

 Options that cannot be overridden:
   - **isDev** Determines development mode.